atviriduomenys/manifest/README.rst

 =========================================

-If you don't know how to use git and don't know YAML_, then you can simply `create a task`_ and if your project idea will be worth addeng, then someone alse will take care of describing you data needs in machine readable format as explained above.
+If you don't know how to use git and don't know YAML_, then you can simply `create a task`_ and if your project idea will be worth adding, then someone alse will take care of describing you data needs in machine readable format as explained above.